-Lion Feuchtwanger, a successful German-Jewish writer, was one of thousands of victims of SS property confiscations.
+Lion Feuchtwanger, a successful German-Jewish writer, was one of thousands of victims of Jewish property confiscations by the Schutzstaffel or SS.
 While Feuchtwanger was abroad in the US, the SS seized his home and handed it to an unknown party official.
 In March 1935, he published this open letter in a Paris newspaper, addressing the person occupying his home:

 “To the occupant of my house on Mahlstrasse in Berlin,

 I do not know your name or how you came into possession of my house.
 I only know that two years ago the police of the Third Reich seized all my property, personal and real, and handed it over to the stock company formed by the Reich for the confiscation of the properties… I learned this through a letter from the mortgagees.
 They explained to me that under the laws of the Third Reich, confiscations of property belonging to political opponents concern themselves only with credit balances.
 Although my house and my bank deposits, which had also been confiscated, greatly exceeded in value the amount of the mortgage, I would be obliged to continue the payment of interests on the mortgage, as well as my German taxes, from whatever money I might earn abroad.

 Be that as it may, one thing is certain.
 You, Mr X, are occupying my house – and I, in the opinion of the German judges, must pay the costs.